 #2.
 Never make me sign in / sign up!

 KISSmetrics reports that this is one of the major causes of failed checkouts.
-Many people just quit when they are faced with a checkout step where they either have to sign in or sign up.
+Many people just quit when faced with a checkout step where they either have to sign in or sign up.

 However, it is perfectly fine to suggest that I sign up for an account or sign in if I already have one.
 But keep that on low priority.
 Design (or use a theme) so that the sign-in/up elements are not more prominent than a simple email field.

-Every Shopify website has a simple checkout where you need to enter in your email and shipping address.
+Every Shopify website has a simple checkout where you need to enter your email and shipping address.
 Minimals, which runs on Big Cartel, has a beautiful, simple, no-sign-up checkout form.

 And so does Jimmychoo.

 #3.
 Please don’t ask me to type a lot

 One good way to ensure a successful checkout is to make it quick.
-Five different address lines and three different street lines are not part of my shipping address.
-Also, phone numbers and fax machines are the 90s already.
+For example, five different address lines and three different street lines are not part of my shipping address.
+Also, phone numbers and fax machines are in the 90s already.

 One of the best checkouts with minimal info asked comes from Herschelsupply’s shop.